-DUT4life is a branded collaboration suite, which is part of Microsoft's Live Services.
-The suite consists of e-mail, instant messaging, Skydrive (on-line storage) and on-line office applications (Word, Excel, PowerPoint & OneNote).
-To access the suite, select the DUT4life link on the student portal.
-You will be directed to a DUT4life landing page.
-Select Access Email You will be presented with the Windows Live
+3. DUT4life - Office 365 Suite DUT4life is a branded collaboration suite, which is part of Microsoft's Live Services.
+The suite consists of e-mail, One Drive (on-line storage) and on-line office applications (Word, Excel, PowerPoint & OneNote).
+To access the office 365 suite, browse the following URL: https://office.com login with your email address